Saveer29/MovieRentals/README.md

 The routes have the lowest test coverage currently at 50% and will by improved in future versions.

-A seed.js file has been provided which will populate the database which is done by navigating to the NodeJS folder through terminal and using the command "node seed.js"
+A seed.js file has been provided which will populate the database which is done by navigating to the NodeJS folder through terminal and using the command "node seed.js".
+There are two admin accounts, new users can be made but not admin accounts, the login information for both is as follows:
+1. Email: saveer@domain.com
+   Password: admin1234

+1. Email: admin@domain.com
+   Password: admin1234

+Will be adding a feature to allow admins to make regular users admins in future updates.

 Front End:
 Front End has been created using React